flutter/website/src/deployment/linux.md

 ### Snap Store automatic review

 The Snap Store runs several automated checks against your snap.
-There may also be a manual review, depending on how the snap was built, and if there are any specific security concerns.
+There might also be a manual review, depending on how the snap was built, and if there are any specific security concerns.
 If the checks pass without errors, the snap becomes available in the store.